Emergency Contraception: A Guide for Parents

 Girl taking a pill

-Emergency contraception (EC) should be used if:
+Emergency contraception (EC) can be used if:

 How does emergency contraception work?